f5devcentral/f5-distributed-cloud-labs-101/application/docs/state1/originPools.rst

 #.
 Validate that the JSON payload shows that *Validation* is *Successful* and *Operational* is *Installed*

+If Validation isn't Successful and Operational isn't Installed, you can verify the IP addresses, ports and healthcheck on the Origin Pool configuration.

     |origin_pools_show_child_objects_status|

 .. |app-context| image:: ../_static/app-context.png